Welcome to KC Dog School

 in competitions.
 She was a fantastic dog and won many awards.
 She was one of the first dogs to compete in Dog Jumping in South Africa (there wasn't agility in those days).
 The second dog that I owned was a black GSD, Sheba.
 She also won many awards.

-I currently have three dogs - Teagan - Shaded Sable Border Collie (Triffyn's daughter), 13 years old; Tannah - Black and Tan GSD, 12 years old and Blair - Black and White Border Collie, 3 years old.
+I currently have two dogs - Tannah - Black and Tan GSD, 13 years old and Blair - Black and White Border Collie, 3 and a half years old.

-Triffyn who passed away in 2019 at 16 years of age,competed in obedience, and agility but together we compete in Dog Dancing / Canine Freestye.
+Triffyn who passed away in 2019 at 16 years of age.
+He competed in obedience, and agility but together we compete in Dog Dancing / Canine Freestyle.
 In 2012, Triffyn and I got our final qualification and Triffyn became an International Champion Freestyle Dog with the World Canine Freestyle Organization (USA).

-Teagan adores doing clicker work and she has achieved CAP 1 with 98% (Competency Assessment Program, from Learning About Dogs in the UK) and CAP 2 with 100%.
+Triffyn's daughter Teagan, passed away in August 2020.
+Teagan adored doing clicker work and she achieved CAP 1 with 98% (Competency Assessment Program, from Learning About Dogs in the UK) and CAP 2 with 100%.
 She also has Novice, Intermediate, Advanced and Expert Trick Dog Titles, and Champion Trick Dog Title (Do More with your Dog, USA).

 In 1984 I became an KUSA judge in Obedience, I am now a senior judge in Obedience,

 Dog Jumping, Agility and Dog Carting, and Dog Dancing.

 I am a judge for the World Canine Freestyle Organization and judge locally and internationally.
 I have judged in Pennsylvania in the USA, and judged and given workshops in Seattle, USA in August 2015.

 I have judged Dog Dancing at the Open European Championships in Belgium in 2017 and Switzerland in 2018.
 In June 2018 I judged in Moscow and December 2018 in St Petersburg.